mianakajima/mianakajima.github.io/_posts/2022-07-22-QuadraticProgramming.md

 Since we don't know actually how much demand for energy there will be and we must assume it's a random variable, this is a stochastic optimization problem.

 The authors of this paper solve this problem using a "stochastic gradient approach".
-I understood this to mean stochastic gradient descent using the cost function above rather than standard cost functions, such as root mean square error.
+I understood this to mean gradient descent using the cost function above rather than standard cost functions, such as root mean square error.
 The specific steps are:

 1. Say $x$ (features such as weather) and $y$ (the true demand) come from some true distribution, $D$.
 And we are able to create an initial model $z = f(x \vert \theta)$ that predicts the demand, $z$ from features $x$.
 2. Sample $(x, y)$ from true distrubution $D$